Our Guest Today: Matt Lindley

-Left: My hero, Matt Lindley.
-Right: Matt meeting his hero Bernie Parent.
-Matt Lindley is the Director of Innovation for SapientNitro.
+Matt Lindley was the Director of Innovation for SapientNitro when I first met him.
 We became friends instantly when he first started working there in 2009.
 Matt had such a positive impact on my life.
 If you ask me to list three people who have helped shape me into who I am today, Matt would be one of them.

 He’s a board member for Friends of the Boston’s Homeless, a non-profit organization that helps over 400 homeless individuals move beyond shelter to lead independent lives.
 He is also a board member for Stop Handgun Violence.
 Those of you who have driven the Mass Turnpike around 2008-09 probably noticed the 250-foot billboard that says “We Sell Guns!
 No ID Required.
 No Background Checks.”

 In this two-part episode, I interviewed Matt Lindley at his home office.

 In Part 1, you will hear about Matt’s path from growing up on a farm in Pennsylvania to his appointment as a senior advertising executive.
 Matt shares his strategy for making sure your creative input is valuable and valued.
 We also touch on parenthood and what it means to do the best you can as a father and colleague.

 In Part 2, we explore “A Day in the Life of Matt Lindley, Director of Innovation”.
 Beyond growing a business, Matt is especially interested in growing and empowering the people around him.
 We talk about the overlying theme and the collective wisdom that help us move forward.
 Matt started a Breakfast Club, where he brings likeminded people, friends to sparkle ideas and have a great time.
 Last but not least, I couldn’t possibly leave the question out:”How much of Mad Men (the TV show) is true in advertising agencies TODAY?” 🙂